appsngen/appsngen-cli/README.md

 `appsngen widget preview [widget_name]` - preview widget locally in **dev-box**, if name is specified then run command in `widget_name` folder.

 `appsngen widget deploy [widget_name]` - deploy widget to *appsngen.com*, if name is specified then run command in `widget_name` folder.

+`appsngen widget remote keys` - lists all available signing keys for all platforms

+`appsngen widget remote register [widget_name] [options]` - create new application at PhoneGap Build service, if `widget_name` specified then run command for widget with specified name.
+* `--key-ios <keyId>` - to sign application with specified ios signing key
+* `--key-android <keyId>` - to sign application with specified android signing key

+`appsngen widget remote build [name] [options]` - start build application for all platforms at PhoneGap Build, if `widget_name` specified then run command for widget with specified name.
+* `--noupload` - to skip uploading phase
+* `--platform <platform>` - start build for specific platform

+`appsngen widget remote download [name] <platform>` - download application for specified platform

 `appsngen widget list` - print list of widgets